360Fabriek/VisionPro-ShaderTest/README.md

 # VisionPro-ShaderTest
 This repository is home to a Unity project with 36 different shaders and 6 different particle systems to be tested all in the same scene on the Apple Vision Pro.
-This way we can check out what specific shader are not yet supported on the Apple Vision Pro.
+This way we can check out what specific shaders are not yet supported on the Apple Vision Pro.

 Built scene "Shader_Test" via Unity and XCode to test it out on the Apple Vision Pro.

 ![Screenshot 2024-04-15 at 16 29 28](https://github.com/360Fabriek/VisionPro-ShaderTest/assets/125959835/4a9de774-36f2-452d-8c21-603d67ca48af)

+Shaders not supported:

+04 - Smoothness from Metallic-Alpha - not supported :x:
+07 - Emission color not supported - Emission breaks as well. :x:
+11 - Transparency double sides not rendering double :x:
+17 - Voronoi not working :x:
+21 - Transparent -  Premultiply (alpha via Base Color) :x:
+22 - Transparent - Additive (alpha via Base Color) :x:
+23 - Transparent -  (alpha via Base Color) -  :x:
+24 - Floor & random range - :x:
+25 - Simple noise - :x:
+26 - Vertex displacement - Works really bad, non functional right now :x:
+34 - Random range node breaks shader :x:

+Particle system issues:

+Do not receive light :x:
+Collision :x:
+Trail renderer :x:
+Single burst :x:
+Color by particle system properties limited :x: - Advice : use sprites/base color as much as possible.

 # These are the different shaders: